nodejs/node/doc/api/fs.md

 * `offset` {integer} The position in `buffer` to write the data to.
 * `length` {integer}  The number of bytes to read.
 * `position` {integer|bigint} Specifies where to begin reading from in the file.
-If `position` is `null` or `-1 `, data will be read from the current file position, and the file position will be updated.
-If `position` is an integer, the file position will be unchanged.
+If `position` is `-1 `, data will be read from the current file position, and the file position will be updated.
+If `position` is any other integer, the file position will be unchanged.
 * `callback` {Function}
   * `err` {Error}